thomasclarke1969/documentation/android/support/support.md

     - Any other relevant information

 ## Contact Us
-If you still have questions, please fill out [this support form](https://support.layer.com/hc/en-us/requests/new) and our team will respond as soon as they are able during US Pacific timezone business hours.
+If you still have questions, please fill out [this support form](https://support.layer.com/hc/en-us/requests/new) and our team will respond as soon as they are able during US Pacific business hours.

 For the fastest resolution, please include the following information:
     - Debug output or code snippets